patrickstowell/PHY303-Lectures-2024/_build/html/_sources/unit2/phy303-unit2-problems.md

 :class: note, dropdown
 We note that for each nuclei we have $A=15$, it is just the number of protons or neutrons that are swapped as Oxygen has 8 protons, and Nitrogen has 7.
 These are therefore **Mirror Nuclei**.

-If we want to evlauate the difference in mass energy between the two nuclei we can simply subtract the mass calculated for each one using the SEMF.
-Before we do this however it's worth evaluating which termss in the liquid drop model for binding energy actually contribute.
+If we want to evaluate the difference in mass energy between the two nuclei we can simply subtract the mass calculated for each one using the SEMF.
+Before we do this however it's worth evaluating which terms in the liquid drop model for binding energy actually contribute.
 The volume term and surface tension term only depend on $A$ so both these terms cancel out if we take the difference as $A$ is constant.
 Both nuclei are also Even-Odd (as $A$ is odd) so that means the delta term also goes to zero.
-Therefore only the Assymmetry and Coulomb correction term contribute.
+Therefore only the Asymmetry and Coulomb correction term contribute.

 We can take this one step further because a quick evaluation of the Asymmetry term gives us
 - 15-O : $a_{a} (15 - 2 \times 8)^{2} = a_{a} (-1)^{2} = a_{a}$